Manganese deficiency (plant)

 leaves may appear to be unaffected.
 Brown spots may appear on leaf surfaces, and severely affected leaves turn brown and wither.

-Prevention can be achieved by improving soil structure.
-Do not over-lime.

 Symptoms

 Manganese deficiency can be easy to spot in plants because, much like Magnesium deficiency (agriculture), the leaves start to turn yellow and undergo interveinal chlorosis.
 The difference between these two is that the younger leaves near the top of the plant show symptoms first because manganese is not mobile while in magnesium deficiency show symptoms in older leaves near the bottom of the plant.

 Treatment

 Manganese deficiency is easy to cure and homeowners have several options when treating these symptoms.
 The first is to adjust the soil pH.
 Two materials commonly used for lowering the soil pH are ammonium sulfate and sulfur.
 Ammonium sulfate will change the soil pH instantly because the ammonium produces the acidity as soon as it dissolves in the soil.
 Sulfur, however, requires some time for the conversion to sulfuric acid by soil bacteria.
 If the soil pH is not a problem and there is no manganese in the soil then Foliar feeding for small plants and Medicaps for large trees are both common ways for homeowners to get manganese into the plant.

+To mitigate issues with manganese deficiency, Manganese oxide and sulfate are components of fertilizers.
+In the year 2000, an estimated 20,000 tons of these compounds were used in fertilizers in the US alone.